Alxmrphi/Icelandic/index.md

-## Orð2vec - Quick word embedding tutorial for Icelandic
+## Orð2Vec - Quick word embedding tutorial for Icelandic

-You can use the [editor on GitHub](https://github.com/Alex159/Icelandic/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This tutorial aims to illustrate how to build a simple word embedding model for Icelandic using Word2Vec, implemented in the gensim library.
+Many of the details will be overlooked as the goal is simply to show how to create your own model and some of the interesting applications that can be applied.

+### Word embedding models

+The idea

+### The distributional hypothesis

+Blah blah

-### Markdown
+### Skip-gram vs CBOW

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for